 Compliance Period A calendar year beginning January 1 and ending December 31 in which Renewable Energy Credits (RECs) are required of a Retail Entity.

-Compliance Premium

-A payment awarded by the Program Administrator in conjunction with a Solar Renewable Energy Credit (SREC) that is generated by a renewable energy source that meets the criteria of subsection (e) of P.U.C.
-Subst.
+Compliance PremiumA payment awarded by the Program Administrator in conjunction with a Solar Renewable Energy Credit (SREC) that is generated by a renewable energy source that meets the criteria of subsection (e) of P.U.C.
+SUBST.
 R. 25.173, Renewable Energy Credit Program.
-For the purpose of the Solar Renewable Portfolio Standard (SRPS) requirements, one Compliance Premium is equal to one SREC.
+Note that Compliance Premiums will not be awarded after December 31, 2024, and all unused Compliance Premiums will expire by December 31, 2027.

 Designated Representative

 A responsible natural person authorized by an Entity to register with ERCOT as a Renewable Energy Credit (REC) Account Holder or manage an REC Account.
+Energy Attribute Certificate (EAC)

+A tradable instrument that represents attributes associated with production from a generator that registers to participate in the EAC program.

+Energy Attribute Certificate (EAC) Account Holder

+An Entity registered with ERCOT to participate in the EAC Program.

 Renewable Energy Credit (REC)

 A tradable instrument that represents all of the renewable attributes associated with one MWh of production from a certified renewable generator.

 Renewable Energy Credit (REC) Account